AbhinavPok/CrossSIEMResponse/Disclaimer.md

 This project is provided for **educational, research, and demonstration purposes only**.

-The SOC Triage Engine is **not a production security product** and should not be relied upon as the sole mechanism for incident detection, response, or containment in live environments.
+The SOC Engine is **not a production security product** and should not be relied upon as the sole mechanism for incident detection, response, or containment in live environments.

 ---